Nitload-NSI/StgSharp/ReadMe.md

 ## Contributing

-StgSharp is developed by Nitload Space.
+Nitload is developed by Nitload Space.
 Contributions are welcome, particularly in:

 - Performance optimizations
 - Cross-platform compatibility